Choc91/General-Assembly-Capstone/README.md

 Therefore, it is important for lenders to decrease this risk as much as possible.
 Can we predict whether a borrower will default using loan and borrower statistics?
 In this capstone project at General Assembly, I used several classification models to answer this question.
-This list included  (??extra trees, adaptive boosting and gradient boosting??)

 ## Executive Summary